researcherben/composer-avenues/composer_git_repos/README.md

 # step 3: wget the git repo for each of above

+We'll use `wget` inside that same container.
+Mount `/scratch` on the host so the files we `wget` do not end up inside the container

     docker run -it --rm -v`pwd`:/scratch smw_dependencies /bin/bash

 Inside the container,